Rental Guides · Last updated 2 June 2026

 Step 1: Set Up Alerts on Idealista

-Go to Idealista, set your search for La Linea de la Concepcion, apply your filters (price, rooms, furnished/unfurnished), and save the search with email alerts.
+Go to Idealista, set your search for La Linea de la Concepcion, apply your filters (price, rooms, furnished or unfurnished), and save the search with email alerts.
 Morning checks every day are the fastest way to catch new listings before they go.

 Step 2: Book Viewings Immediately

-When something looks right, contact the landlord or agency the same day — ideally within hours.
+When something looks right, contact the landlord or agency the same day, ideally within hours.
 Ask to view it as soon as possible.
-Do not wait until the weekend if it goes live on a Tuesday.
+Do not wait until the weekend if a listing goes live on a Tuesday.
 In a fast market, that can be too late.

 Step 3: The Viewing

 Check the basics: water pressure, phone signal, condition of appliances, which utilities are included, parking situation, and whether the building has an elevator (useful on higher floors).
-Ask about the neighbours and any community fees (gastos de comunidad) you would be expected to cover.
+Ask about community fees (gastos de comunidad) you would be expected to cover.

 Step 4: Make Your Decision Fast